About

 My work has appeared in Social Science & Medicine, the Journal of Marriage and Family, the American Journal of Public Health, and is forthcoming in the Russell Sage Foundation Journal.

-(Note: There is another Simon E. Fern who is ordained, a sci-fi writer, and a chemistry PhD.
+(Note: There is another Dr. Simon E. Fern who is ordained, a sci-fi writer, and a chemistry PhD.
 We're different people.)